mbcrump/mbcrump-blog/_posts/2017-12-18-azure-tips-and-tricks70.md

 https://westus.api.cognitive.microsoft.com/text/analytics/v2.0/languages
 ```

+We'll use the  **keyPhrases** endpoint for learning purposes.

+**What are Key Phrases?** They automatically extract key phrases to quickly identify the main points.
+{: .notice--primary}

-We'll use **keyPhrases**, so copy the `https://westus.api.cognitive.microsoft.com/text/analytics/v2.0/keyPhrases` url into Postman and set the following three header properties:
+Copy the `https://westus.api.cognitive.microsoft.com/text/analytics/v2.0/keyPhrases` url into Postman and set the following three header properties:

 * Ocp-Apim-Subscription-Key = should be your Key 1 (from our discussion earlier).
 * Content-Type = Set it to application/json.